Guide to Calculating the SaaS Magic Number

 When analyzing your magic number, consider what each of these SaaS magic number benchmarks tells you about your sales efficiency:

-- Magic Number Greater than 0.75: A magic number over 0.75 should give you the green light to build out the sales and marketing functions.
+A magic number over 0.75 should give you the green light to build out the sales and marketing strategy and functions.
 You reach this level when you’ve proven product-market fit and acceptable CAC payback periods.
 At this stage, you likely have an efficient monthly payback number, which means you can withstand increased marketing expenses in things like content marketing, digital advertising, and SEO.
 While a magic number of 1.0 may be ideal, you should feel comfortable after exceeding the 0.75 benchmark.

 When investor Lars Leckie popularized the magic number as a sales efficiency metric in 2008, he said: